Evintjh/MA4822-sensors-application-proj/README.md

 ```

 For visualisation:
+- use the rviz UI to open the config file, ma4822_jackal.rviz, in the repo
 ```
-rviz # use the UI to open the config file, ma4822_jackal.rviz, in the repo
+rviz
 ```

 - To run simulator with robot_localization package (for sensor fusion):